 Jacki Revisited Icelandic Style Scarf

-This scarf was designed by Bluprint instructor Nancy Marchant, aka the Queen of Brioche.
+This scarf was designed by Craftsy instructor Nancy Marchant, aka the Queen of Brioche.
 This is a slight variation on Nancy’s one-color Jacki scarf provided to students of Nancy’s Explorations in Brioche Knitting class, which covers everything you need to know about brioche, from shaping to joining colors.

 Knit this scarf in one color, as in the original pattern, or try two of your favorite colors like Nancy did in this gorgeous variation.